jonathanbowen/jquery.dialogbox/README.md

 ### close([callback])

 Close a box.
 It's not usually necessary to call this as boxes will be automatically closed when the user confirms or cancels.

 #### Arguments

-callback: a function to call after the box has been faded out and removed from the page.
+**callback**: a function to call after the box has been faded out and removed from the page.
 As with all other callback functions, this takes two arguments: $.fn.dialogbox, and the event which triggered the original box.

 #### Returns